Sygil-Dev/sygil-webui/README.md

 - Run `python sync_local.py --dest MAIN_REPO_FOLDER` to replicate the effect of this sync.
 - To copy changes back you can run  `python sync_local.py --dest MAIN_REPO_FOLDER --reverse`.

-You can the file `webui_playground.py`, which does not load the models, to more rapidly iterate on UI changes and then copy those changes into `webui.py`,
+You can use the file `webui_playground.py`, which does not load the models, to more rapidly iterate on UI changes and then copy those changes into `webui.py`,